Get In Touch

 You can head to any traditional wedding dress shop to find what to wear when you elope, but there are also some alternatives.
 Remember, there are no rules when it comes to eloping – and that includes your dress!

 Don’t be afraid to branch out from the traditional white dress and check out some other options!
 You can often find some simple styles in the bridesmaid section, and if you’re going for something more casual, you can even look for mini-dresses at your favorite clothing store.
-Lulus has an incredible wedding dress selection that’s way more affordable than a traditional wedding shop, with different styles perfect for any elopement!
+Lulus has a great selection of dresses that are more affordable than what you would find at a bridal salon, and other sites like Reformation have beautiful options, too.

 Whether it’s a casual jumpsuit or a three piece tuxedo, here are some tips for finding the perfect suit for your elopement!